MapoftheInternet.com

 statistics.

-pages.
-A white page phone book lists all names and
+A white pages phone book lists all names and coresponding number.

 Map of the Internet where all IP numbers are LISTed numerically